ScrappyHub/rooted-platform/docs/Master_Debug_Toolkit.md

 Every vertical route must verify:

-feature_flags.<vertical>_access = true
+relevant feature_flags._access = true

 Otherwise:

-Redirect

-Or show locked gate
+Redirect to a locked screen / explanation.

+Governance Links:

+/governance/ROOTED_ACCESS_POWER_LAW.md

 🟩 PRIORITY 4 — ADMIN SAFETY + OPERATIONAL BUGS (LOW RISK)
 8️⃣ Audit Read UI May Not Be Built Yet

 You are writing to user_admin_actions ✅
-But you likely do not yet have:
+But you might not yet have:

-An Admin audit viewer
+Admin audit viewer

 Filters by action_type, date, target_user

-Impact:
-Low risk, but important for long-term trust.
+Impact: low risk, but important for long-term trust and forensic debugging.

+Governance Links:

+/governance/ROOTED_ADMIN_GOVERNANCE.md

 9️⃣ Deprecation Flags Not Yet Implemented

-Your governance law says:
+Governance says:

-“Do not delete — mark deprecated”
+“Do not delete — mark deprecated.”

-But your tables currently do NOT include:
+But tables may not yet include:

 is_deprecated

 deprecated_at

-Impact:
-Future cleanup will be harder.
+Impact: future cleanup and migrations become harder.

 🔟 Cross-Vertical Soft Conflicts Not Yet Modeled

 Example:

-A provider tagged as:
+A provider tagged as both THERAPY_CENTER and YOUTH_PROGRAM but no explicit conflict rules exist.

-THERAPY_CENTER

-YOUTH_PROGRAM

-But no explicit cross-conflict rule exists yet.

-Impact:
-Not dangerous now — but relevant in Phase 3+.
+Impact: not dangerous now, but important in Phase 3+ vertical launches.

-✅ WHAT IS OFFICIALLY NOT A BUG ANYMORE

-These systems are closed and clean:

-✅ Admin Governance
-✅ Account status mutation paths
-✅ Role & tier enforcement model
-✅ Taxonomy seeding
-✅ Specialty → Compliance mapping
-✅ Specialty → Kids Mode mapping
-✅ Experience → Kids Mode mapping
-✅ Compliance law registry
-✅ Read-only Admin Governance Dashboard
-✅ Insert-only doctrine
-✅ No silent deletes doctrine

-These are foundationally complete.